 We will arrive at the park entrance and attend an introductory talk on the day’s activities, also touching upon how to go about our hike without interfering with the natural surroundings.
 We will have a short warm-up and then begin the hike.
 Our mission will be to reach the waterfall so that we can rest a while and look out over the Chilean palm forest.
 During the trek, there will be many things for us to observe, such as the Chilean palma (Juaeba chilensis) – one of the planet’s oldest palm trees.
 Endangered, it is a fundamental element of the park as this is a protected zone for the conservation and preservation of endangered species.
 If we’re lucky, we’ll also see countless types of birds such as turcas, house wrens, hen harriers, tit-tyrants, and long-tailed meadowlarks, as well the famous fox and different types of insects such as the Chilean rose tarantula and Acanthinodera beetles.
 As we walk, we will see how the ground becomes more and more clay-like and littered with fragments of quartz.
 When we arrive at the waterfall, we will stop to enjoy our food, rest a while and contemplate the beauty of this biosphere reserve.

-We will arrive back at the park entrance around 5 pm, and if the group is agreeable, we will stop to sample some of the region’s locally produced beers.
-We will arrive back between 7 – 8 pm at the hotel.
+We will arrive back at the park entrance around 5 pm, we will arrive back between 7 – 8 pm at the hotel.